Any enrolment for the EcoTrail Wicklow® 2020 implies the tacit acceptance of the of the following regulations:

 As the route will be different kind of trails and paths accessible to the general public it is imperative that the runners behave in a good manner, respect traffic rules and show respect for nature and everybody you meet during the race!

-A First Aid station has been set up at each refreshment post.
+A First Aid station has been set up at designated (but not all) refreshment posts.
 These stations are in liaison with Race Control.
 A medical control team is present throughout the entire duration of the event at Race Control.

 The First Aid stations are there to bring aid to any person in danger using the organisation's own or approved means.
 The official doctors are authorised to take any competitor unsuited to continue the event out of the race (by invalidating his race number).
 The first-aid workers are authorised to transport those runners whom they consider in danger by any means at their disposal.